Skip to content

 Remind your coworkers to stick to the earthquake safety plan.

 The best way to keep yourself and your coworkers safe is to practice the same emergency response plan.
-Your business should have an emergency action plan in place.
+Your business should have an emergency action plan Opens a new window in place.
 Everyone should know what to do at the first sign of an earthquake.
 Hesitating or panicking can mean serious harm to you or others.
 Encouraging your workplace to practice earthquake response drills will help avoid unnecessary injury during a real earthquake event.
 Your workplace should also promote first-aid training and fire extinguisher training.
-This emergency action plan checklist may help your business work toward a safer environment in the future.
+This emergency action plan checklist Opens a new window may help your business work toward a safer environment in the future.

 Staying calm and practicing what you know without hesitation will make a big difference when you are in a building with other people.
 These four steps to safety will help keep you (and your coworker, Jim) out of harm’s way.

-Get a quote here today, or visit our site to find an earthquake agent near you for expert advice.
+Get a quote here Opens a new window today, or visit our site to find an earthquake agent near you for expert advice.

 Share this